 Two spreads, five vegetables, and we’re sold.
-This sandwich involves a bit of prep (you have to pickle a few vegetables), but it’s worth the extra work.
+This sandwich involves a bit of prep (you have to pickle a few vegetables), but it’s worth the extra effort.

 This Mediterranean-esque sandwich has it all.
 Eggplant, garlic aioli, feta, and more.

 Just so you know, naan-wiches definitely count as sandwiches.
-Pick up or make your own naan and falafel, roast your favorite veggies, and get familiar with the Magic Green Sauce.
+Pick up or make your own naan and falafel, roast your favorite veggies, and get familiar with this recipe’s Magic Green Sauce.

 This sandwich is drool-worthy.
 Why?
-The mix of textures and flavors and the little prep time involved are enough to inspire us to lick our screens.
+The mix of textures and flavors (plus the very little prep time involved) are enough to inspire us to lick our screens.

 An alternative to the simple hummus veggie sandwich is the hummus veggie wrap.
 Vary your veggies for a different taste or wrap up your faves and keep living the dream.

 Cue a collective gasp.
 This pita is stuffed with veggie goodness, including muhammara, a Middle Eastern red pepper and walnut spread.

-This story was originally published August 2016.
-It was updated January 2019.
+This story was originally published in August 2016.
+It was updated in December 2019.